Auth

 - Client credentials grant (for service-to-service authentication)

-- The plugin forwards the request to the Identity Provider
+- The request is forwarded to the Identity Provider

 - Access token, refresh token, and optional ID token are returned